 You can still be social, hang with friends, and maybe still have a drink or two but make sure to get clear on what your goals are and where your priorities lay first.
 If losing body fat, building muscle, or getting healthier is really important to you you might have to sacrifice happy hours and drinks out on the town.

-If you are ok with making slower progress, comfortable with where you are physically and mentally, and want to enjoy a drink now and again then I say go for it but try and limit yourself to no more than three to four drinks spread out over the week.
+However, If you are ok with slower progress, are comfortable with where you are physically and mentally, and want to enjoy a drink now and again then I say go for it but try and limit yourself to no more than three to four drinks spread out over the week.

 Monitor your behaviors when drinking.
-Does it cause you to make poor food choices or other decisions that may effect your health or even the health of others?
+Does it cause you to make poor food choices or other decisions that may affect your health or even the health of others?